Furnished apartment for rent 3 bedrooms, Convention, Paris 15e

 The Civil Code leasehold is favored in several cases.
-The main advantage of the civil code lease is that it allows great freedom to fix the duration and the principles of the contract.
+The main advantage of the civil code lease is that it allows great freedom to fix the contract's duration and principles.
 Civil lease model.

-Governed by articles 1708 et seq. ff the Civil Code, the Civil Code leasehold is a so-called “common law” lease, which allows the parties to agree on the terms of the contract.
+Governed by articles 1708 et seq. ff the Civil Code, the Civil Code leasehold is a so-called “common law” lease, allowing the parties to agree on the contract terms.
 The drafting of the Civil Code lease is therefore free.

 Common law describes the rules applicable to all situations which are not governed by specific rules.
 It is a general law that applies to everyone, except as provided by law.
 Concerning the furnished rental lease, the only exceptions by law are abusive clauses and penal clauses.

 We also note that the Civil Code lease is subject to technical and energy expertise under the same conditions as the residential lease subject to the law of July 6, 1989.

 In summary, the Civil Code leasehold is not subject to specific regulations compared to other residential, professional, and commercial leases that benefit from their rules.

 The owner retains extensive rights.
 Thus, the civil code lease applies to owners who do not wish to commit over time.
 Therefore, the parties agree freely on the duration of the contract.